ATV Winch Draining the Battery – What Is Normal and Not?

 ATV winch amp-draw table.

-As a comparison, the starter motor of a car draws 200-300A as well.
+In comparison, the starter motor of a car draws 200-300A as well.
 That is a lot!

 With no load on the winch cable, you should be able to run the winch all day.
 The ATVs stator will be able to maintain the battery’s state of charge.

-When winching several hard pulls over a short period, the ATVs charging system’s power contribution is practically negligible.
+When winching several hard pulls over a short period, the ATV’s charging system’s power contribution is practically negligible.

-The CCA rating is an industry-standard that tells you how many amps (A) the battery can provide for 30 seconds, at a temperature of zero degrees Fahrenheit, while maintaining a voltage of at least 7.2V.
+The CCA rating is an industry standard that tells you how many amps (A) the battery can provide for 30 seconds at a temperature of zero degrees Fahrenheit while maintaining a voltage of at least 7.2V.

 The CCA rating also indicates that this battery size can provide such a high amp draw created by an ATV winch at full power only for shorter periods.

-• Outside temperature: Batteries are not as effective in sub-zero temperatures.
+• Outside Temperature: Batteries are not as effective in sub-zero temperatures.

 Often you will find that the issue is not caused by a winch that draws too much power but that the ATV is not providing enough.